Like any new chapter in your life, preparation can go a long way in ensuring you’re emotionally and financially ready for the road ahead.

 9. Do I want to make any final super contributions?

-The more you can put into super, the more money you’re likely to have when you retire.
-And, if you salary sacrifice some of your before-tax income into super, these amounts will generally be taxed at 15%, which is lower than the tax most people pay on their employment income.
-Find out more about the types of super contributions you could look to make today.
+The more you can put into super before retiring, the more money you’re likely to have when you retire.
+And, if you invest some of your before-tax income into super (known as salary sacrifice), these amounts will generally be taxed at 15%, which is lower than the tax most people pay on their employment income.
+Keep in mind that even if you’re 65 or over, you may still be able to continue to make contributions to your super to fund your future retirement as well.